Borna (duke): Historiography

 There are differing views over Borna's tribal belonging and regnal title in historiography.

-A. K. Miošić (1801) called him a "Dalmatian king" (kragl Dalmatinski) and then "Slavic king" (kragl Slovinskii).
-A. Dimitz called him "Duke of the Dalmatian Slavs".

 Croatian historiography treats him as a ruler of "Dalmatian Croatia": V. Klaić (1886) called him a "White Croatian duke" that later became the "Duke of Dalmatian Croats".
 F. Šišić (1920) deemed him a "Dalmatian-Croatian duke".
 A. P. Vlasto (1970) called him a "Dalmatian Croat" ruler, and believed he was at least nominally Christian.
 T. Macan (1971) called him a "duke of the southern Croatian duchy".
 I. Perić (1997) called him a "Croatian-Dalmatian duke".
 Similarly, Croatian historian Neven Budak also mentions him as "first known Croatian duke".
+Older Croatian historiography has claimed Borna's predecessor was Višeslav, possibly his father.

 R. Novaković (1973) does not support that he was a duke of Dalmatian Croatia, as no contemporary sources name him as such.
 According to him, Borna could only be the duke of that area that was at the time under Frankish supreme rule, and that he was active only in the area included in the rebellion against Frankish rule, that is, only west of the Una river.
 It is possible that Borna was the duke of an archonty not yet part of Croatia in the beginning of the 9th century, neither was Croatia at all included in the events of Ljudevit's rebellion.
 The war was fought only in the area under Frankish rule, while Dalmatian Croatia was outside those events, as it at that time was under Byzantine supreme rule.
-M. Atlagić and B. Milutinović (2002) treat him as a Dalmatian Slavic ruler.
-Another view is that it seems that after the Timociani did not receive aid, a part of them settled in Slavonia, it seems also that Borna moved with them; S. Prvanović (1962) viewed him as a duke from Timok-Kučevo that founded the first Croatian state, while M. S. Milojević (1872) treated him as a Frankish vassal in "Littoral Croatia" that originally held three counties in the Timok region.
-Prvanović claimed that F. Racki had falsified the RFA, that Borna actually was the duke of Guduscani and Timociani, combined, and that Racki had put a comma after Guduscani, based on the identification with Gacka in Lika and presumption that due to the geographical distance between the two meant that the two could not have had nearer contact nor a joint duke.
-Prvanović was not the first to put the Guduscani in the Timok region; 19th-century P. J. Šafárik and V. Karić located them around the Timok and Danube.